Neon Genesis Evangelion (manga): Publication history

 Neon Genesis Evangelion was created after a meeting between Hideaki Anno and King Records.
-Although the anime series was conceived before the manga, due to production delays the manga was released first, in the third issue of Kadokawa Shoten's Monthly Shōnen Ace on December 26, 1994, to spread public interest in the upcoming TV series while it was still under production.
-Due to severe production delays, the anime ultimately aired a full 10 months after the manga first appeared in Shōnen Ace.
+Although the anime series was conceived before the manga, due to production delays the manga was released first in Kadokawa Shoten's Monthly Shōnen Ace on December 26, 1994.

 When the series finally appeared on TV in October 1995, Sadamoto's manga storyline had completed what would later become volumes 1 to 3, matching the storyline of episodes 5 and 6 of the TV series.
 The anime rapidly outpaced the manga, to the point that the chapters comprising volume 4 (which included content corresponding to TV episode 8) were not released until over a year after the TV series had finished airing.

 Despite an ostensible publishing schedule of one "stage" (chapter) each month in Shōnen Ace, Sadamoto's actual publication schedule was irregular as he divided his time between other projects, releasing a new volume roughly every year and a half.
 For example, between the publication in Japan of volume 4 and volume 5, two years elapsed.
 While the manga ran for more than 18 years, only 14 volumes were published.

 In 2008, it was announced that the Neon Genesis Evangelion manga was approaching its conclusion.
 In July 2009, it was moved to a new Kadokawa Shoten seinen magazine, Young Ace, where it was published until the February 2010 issue.
 At that point Sadamoto stopped writing the manga, putting the publication on hiatus in order to work on the latest Rebuild of Evangelion film.
 The December 2010 issue of Young Ace announced that the manga would resume that winter (early 2011); the April 2011 issue announced the next stage would be published April 4, 2011.

-On February 12, 2012, half of the 90th Stage was published, telling different events from the ones seen in episode 26 from The End of Evangelion.
+On February 12, 2012, half of the 90th Stage was published, telling different events from the ones seen in episode 26' from The End of Evangelion.
 This was reportedly the final chapter.
 On May 2, 2012, Kadokawa Shoten announced that the 13th volume of the manga would be released on November 2, 2012, with ANN noting that "neither Sadamoto nor Kadokawa has confirmed that the 13th manga volume is still the final one", and indeed it was not.
 Serialization resumed, and in April 2013 Kadokawa Shoten announced that the manga would end in two more chapters.
 The last chapter was published on June 4, 2013, and the 14th and last volume was released on November 20, 2014.

 A seven volume aizōban edition was published between January 26 and April 26, 2021.